Lucas Leiva: 2014–2017

 In the initial run of games within the 2014–15 Premier League and other cup competitions, Lucas was rotated in and out of the squad, leading to speculation surrounding a move away from Anfield.
-He made his comeback, however, as a starter against Ludogorets in the Champions League with a good display.
+He made his comeback, however, as a starter against Ludogorets in the UEFA Champions League with a solid good display.
 His fine form continued and he started games against Stoke City, Leicester City and Sunderland.
-Lucas' good run continued as Liverpool then played against Manchester United, Arsenal, Burnley, Swansea City, Leicester and Sunderland out of which Liverpool only lost to United and then achieved five games without defeat in a row with Lucas as an integral member.
+Lucas' good run continued as Liverpool then played against Manchester United, Arsenal, Burnley, Swansea City, Leicester City and Sunderland out of which Liverpool only lost to Manchester United and then achieved five games without defeat in a row with Lucas as an integral member of the squad.
 Lucas was on the substitute bench on 22 March in a 2–1 defeat against Manchester United after coming back from a six-week injury layoff.

-Despite rumours of him leaving Anfield, Lucas was restored to the starting lineup.
+Despite rumours of him leaving Anfield, Lucas was restored to the starting line-up.
 Following the sacking of manager Brendan Rodgers, Lucas under new manager Jürgen Klopp was praised for his excellent form in the club's 11-game unbeaten run.
 Lucas made his 300th appearance for Liverpool on 26 January 2016 against Stoke City in the Football League Cup semi-final at Anfield.
-Lucas captained the side in the Premier League match against Crystal Palace on 8 November, a 2–1 defeat for Liverpool.
+Lucas captained Liverpool in a Premier League match against Crystal Palace on 8 November 2015, which ended in a 2–1 defeat.

-On 28 February 2016, Lucas started for Liverpool in central defence in the 2016 Football League Cup Final.
-He was one of three Liverpool players who failed to score his kick as the team lost 3–1 in a penalty shootout to Manchester City.
+On 28 February 2016, Lucas started for Liverpool at centre-back in the 2016 League Cup final.
+He was one of three Liverpool players who failed to score their penalty-kick as the club lost 3–1 in the shootout to Manchester City.

-On 18 January 2017, Lucas scored his first goal for the club since 16 September 2010, a first-half header in the FA Cup 3rd round replay against Plymouth Argyle.
+On 18 January 2017, Lucas scored his first goal for the club since 16 September 2010, a first-half header in the FA Cup third round replay against Plymouth Argyle.
 The end of the season marked the completion of Lucas's tenth year as a Liverpool player.
 In celebration, Lucas had a dinner party thrown in his honour and received a Special Recognition Award presented to him by club legend Kenny Dalglish at Liverpool's postseason award ceremony.